Panopto User Guide

 - We also strongly suggest arriving early the day of the session if you are utilizing a classroom, lab, or studio to do your recordings.

-- Talk to your Panopto Site Administrator to get help getting started or to walk you through the process.
+- Talk to your to get help getting started or to walk you through the process.

 After your session has been recorded, uploaded to the server and transcoded (this could take up to 1- 2 hours), you will receive an email that your recording is ready to be viewed (this is a per folder setting that your Site Administrator can help you configure if you're not receiving the notifications and want to).
 The email you receive will contain a link to view the recording.

 There is a range of levels of permissions for Panopto recordings varying from sharing with a defined list of people and/or course rosters to making content public on the web.
-Panopto Site Administrators are trained to assist users in setting permissions.
-Contact your Site Administrator for assistance.
+Panopto Site Administrators are trained to assist users in setting permissions. for assistance.

 See Learning Innovation's documentation on setting up and using the Panopto LTI tool in your Sakai site.